 - A record of all written complaints/grievances and the CE Program’s written response to these are kept on file in the CE Program Office and reported to necessary CE approval boards during renewal application.
 Summary information is shared with CE Advisory Committee and utilized to improve future courses.

-This conference has been approved by the Mandatory Continuing Legal Education Commission of Alabama for a maximum of 18 hours.
 Attorneys residing in other states are responsible for checking with their State Bar to determine if CLE credit approved by the Alabama State Bar is accepted for credit by their State Bar.
-CE not offered for pre-conference workshops.

-Huntsville Hospital designates this live activity for a maximum of 25.5 AMA PRA Category 1 Credit(s)™.
+Medical: Huntsville Hospital designates this live activity for a maximum of 22.5 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim only the credit commensurate with the extent of their participation in the activity.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Huntsville Hospital and the National Children’s Advocacy Center.
 Huntsville Hospital is accredited by the Medical Association of the State of Alabama to provide continuing medical education for physicians.

-This program is Approved by the National Association of Social Workers (Approval # 886746741-8415) for up to 24 continuing education contact hours
+Social Work: This program is Approved by the National Association of Social Workers (Approval # 886746741-2146) for 22 continuing education contact hours.